HPCE/hpce-2018-cw2/readme.md

 to you now (as you're not relying on anything apart from TBB), but is more encouragement to try out AWS before you _have_ to in the next coursework.

+When I build your code, I will not be using your makefiles, and will be compiling your .cpp files directly.
+There will be a copy of TBB 4.2 available in the environment that your code will use, but exactly how that happens is opaque to you.

 Getting a github account
 ------------------------